The Best Old-Fashioned Apple Pie

 Method

 - Prepare a recipe for a double crust pie dough.
-Line a 9-in pie plate with crust and chill in the refrigerator for 30 mins.
+Line a 9-in pie plate with dough and chill in the refrigerator for 30 mins.
+Or use a store bought pie dough.

-- Cover the top of the pie with the second crust.
+7. Cover the top of the pie with the second crust.
 Brush around the edges, between the two layers, with water and press to seal.
-Flute the edges.
 Alternately, you can cut strips out of your second pie crust and do a lattice work design.
-You could also use cookie cutters and do a decorative top.

 Ingredients